Jacobean debate on the Union: Ireland

 The Kingdom of Ireland figured closely in the Scottish imagination, being notionally in equal union with England, as Scotland now was, but in practice a dependency with a governor sent from London.
 Fears of this happening to Scotland were shared by both Unionists (for whom union would give Scotland a voice in Westminster which could not be ignored) and anti-unionists (for whom union amounted to annexation to England).
 Nonetheless, no proposal was floated at this time for Ireland to join the union.
-Even when Union was brought in in 1707, it took another ninety years for Ireland to be incorporated.
+Even when Union was brought in during 1707, it took another ninety years for Ireland to be incorporated.

 Britain

 The New Exchange on the Strand in London, named "Britain's Bourse" when opened by James I. Watercolour from the 19th century by Thomas Hosmer Shepherd, after an old drawing.

 Britain as a toponym had by now largely replaced Albion in literary use.
 But its association with the "Brutus myth" could also make it seem loaded.
 Sandys protested in Parliament against the royal title change, to "King of Great Britain".
 An argument brought up was on precedence: a "new" kingdom of Britain would lose its position among (European) kingdoms.

 Anthony Weldon, with animus against James, later mocked "Britain" as a barbarous Scottish invention.
 The long descriptive poem Poly-Olbion by Michael Drayton was belated in terms of its contribution to the union debate, but is now seen as engaging in British and Saxon history at a local level.
 The plantation of Ulster was recognised at the time as conforming to the imperial British model.